 What is the Hazard?
 Who may be harmed?
 How might people be harmed?
-Risk Rating Rema Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Structure Failure All Cuts, bruises, grazes, broken bones, multi- skeletal injury, death 2 5 10 Daily visual inspections of structure carried out during set up and le on sheets.
+Risk Rating Rema Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Structure Failure All Cuts, bruises, grazes, broken bones, multi- skeletal injury, death 2 5 10 Daily visual inspections of structure carried out during set up and log on sheets.
 Detailed periodic inspection checks carried out and recorded.
-Area concerns to be inspected by technical expert.
-Annual inspection undertaken by an independent competent personal concerns to be performed. s of 1 5 5 Group Behaviour All Loss of control of the group, participants being distracted/ not listening.
-2 3 6 Group leaders are to ensure that the group is under control at all ti Instructor is to stop the session if the participant's behaviour becor dangerous.
-Instructor to check with group leader to if there at the start of the se for any neurodiverse participants and ensure control measures are place to appropriately manage their needs. nes ession 1 2 2 Slips, Trips and Falls All Cuts, bruises and grazes 2 2 4 Participants warned about potential hazards.
+Areas concerns to be inspected by technical expert.
+Annual inspection undertaken by an independent competent person.
+5 5 Group Behaviour All Loss of control of the group, participants being distracted/ not listening.
+2 3 6 Group leaders are to ensure that the group is under control at all time Instructor is to stop the session if the participant's behaviour become dangerous.
+Instructor to check with group leader to if there at the start of the sess for any neurodiverse participants and ensure control measures are in place to appropriately manage their needs.
+4 2 2 Slips, Trips and Falls All Cuts, bruises and grazes 2 2 4 Participants warned about potential hazards.
 Participants are told not to run inside the activity area.
-All participants must be wearing sensible footwear (closed toe sho All equipment not being used will be put neatly to the side. es).
+All participants must be wearing sensible footwear (closed toe shoes All equipment not being used will be put neatly to the side.
 1 1 1 Unauthorised Access All Accessing the activity at height without PPE or qualified supervision 3 4 12 All access points to be locked when the activity is not in use.
 Only authorized persons have a key to the area.
-Any access points to have sign stating, 'No Access to Unauthorise Persons.' y 1 4 4 Entrapment All Compression/ crushing injuries 4 4 16 Loose jewellery to be removed, long hair tied back and loose cloth be secured. ng to 1 4 4 Human Error All Instructor complacency and/or loss of focus could result in putting everyone at risk 3 3 9 All instructors are trained and assessed by senior members of the activities team.
-All instructors are regularly monitored to ensure procedures are cowith.
+Any access points to have sign stating, 'No Access to Unauthorised Persons.'
+1 4 4 Entrapment All Compression/ crushing injuries 4 4 16 Loose jewellery to be removed, long hair tied back and loose clothing be secured. to 1 4 4 Human Error All Instructor complacency and/or loss of focus could result in putting everyone at risk 3 3 9 All instructors are trained and assessed by senior members of the activities team.
+All instructors are regularly monitored to ensure procedures are composite.
 All instructors are aware of where risk assessments and operating procedures are stored.
-Where possible, instructors to only work the same session twice the one day.
-Instructors made aware of any changes to activity, via activity char sheet.
-1 nes in 3 3
+Where possible, instructors to only work the same session twice time one day.
+Instructors made aware of any changes to activity, via activity change sheet.
+1 in 3 3